sqlitebrowser/db4s_cluster_downloader/README.md

-Just a super simple Go application, for serving DB Browser for SQLite downloads from a small, inexpensive cluster of servers on Scaleway.
+Just a super simple Go application, originally designed for serving DB Browser for SQLite downloads from a small, inexpensive cluster of servers.

-Currently uses dep for dependency management.
+Now that we're using much beefier servers, it's just running on a single server rather than a cluster.
+Can easily be thrown behind a load balancer (etc) if the need ever arises again.